d3/d3-selection/README.md

 * The selection.classed method has been renamed selection.class.
 (Note: `class` is a reserved word in ES6, but ES5 and later allow reserved words as identifier names.)

 * The selection.on method has been renamed selection.event.

-(Not yet implemented.)
+* A new selection.dispatch method dispatches a [custom event](https://dom.spec.whatwg.org/#interface-customevent) of the specified type to all selected elements.

 * The d3.ns.prefix namespace map is now exposed as d3.namespace.